 - It’s available to companies who may have been refused traditional bank finance due to poor credit.

 - It is usually arranged confidentially which can benefit relationships with customers.

 - It can provide more cash than business loans or overdrafts at the bank.

 - The facility adapts to your business’ requirements whilst responding to the sales ledger, so it is a flexible finance solution.

-What are the costs or rates of Invoice Discounting?
+What are the Costs of Invoice Discounting?

 You should expect interest of 1.5% to 3.0% above bank base rates plus a management fee of between 0.2% and 0.5% of turnover.
 You should also check if there are termination costs in the contract or other hidden fees.

 This is a common term and condition added to many Invoice Discounting contracts which assets the lenders right to be paid their fee, even if the customer defaults on their invoice.
 It means, essentially, that you (your company) remain liable for debts.